Malwareman007/Scanner-and-Patcher/XSS Scanner/readme.md

 This particular library is necessary as it helps by providing various functions and variables to manipulate different parts of the Python Runtime environment.
 ## Goal of the code
-Scan the target web application for XSS vulnerabilities.
+Scan the target web application for XSS vulnerabilities. cross-site scripting(XSS) is a client-side code injection attack. cross-site scripting (XSS)vulnerabilities continue to remain a major threat to web applications as attacks can gain control of the users accoiunt.
 ## How To Run The Command
 ```
 python3 xss.py (url)